rust-lang/surveys/surveys/2024-annual-survey/questions.md

 > are using Rust in a professional setting.
 This is most interesting over time.
 > Answers to this question should be combined with whether the respondent has ever used Rust.

-### To what extent is Rust currently being used by your company?
+### To what extent is Rust currently being used by your organisation?

 Type: select one

-- My company makes non-trivial use of Rust (e.g., used in production or in significant tooling)
+- My organisation makes non-trivial use of Rust (e.g., used in production or in significant tooling)
-- My company has experimented with Rust or is considering using it
+- My organisation has experimented with Rust or is considering using it
-- My company has not seriously considered Rust for any use [`NEXT`](#approximately-how-many-total-developers-does-your-company-employ)
+- My organisation has not seriously considered Rust for any use [`NEXT`](#approximately-how-many-total-developers-does-your-organisation-employ)
-- I am unsure whether my company has considered using or currently uses Rust [`NEXT`](#approximately-how-many-total-developers-does-your-company-employ)
+- I am unsure whether my organisation has considered using or currently uses Rust [`NEXT`](#approximately-how-many-total-developers-does-your-organisation-employ)
-- I don't work for a company or my company does not develop software of any kind [`NEXT`](#please-share-your-assessment-of-the-following-statements-on-rust-employment)
+- I don't work for a organisation or my organisation does not develop software of any kind [`NEXT`](#please-share-your-assessment-of-the-following-statements-on-rust-employment)

 > **justification**
 >